elatov/elatov.github.io/_posts/2013-04-08-deploying-a-test-windows-environment-in-a-kvm-infrastucture.md

     to make sure we haven't added extra keys that you weren't expecting.

-Now if you try to connect to the KVM server with **virt-manager** via *qemu+ssh* you won&#8217;t have to enter the virtuser password every time.
+Now if you try to connect to the KVM server with **virt-manager** via *qemu+ssh* you won't have to enter the virtuser password every time.
 When you use **virt-manager** remotely you will only see CPU usage like so:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/remote_virt-manager.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/remote_virt-manager.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/remote_virt-manager.png" alt="remote virt manager Deploying a Test Windows Environment in a KVM Infrastucture" width="822" height="244" class="alignnone size-full wp-image-7964" title="Deploying a Test Windows Environment in a KVM Infrastucture" /></a>